Best Nintendo Switch accessories: push the hybrid console to its limit

 ➖ An extra weight to carry around

 The Nintendo Switch is a great companion for long journeys but will need juicing up from time to time.
-Grab a portable power bank to charge the console while you’re out and about, and keep you from having to hug a wall socket every time you fancy a race in Mario Kart.
+Grab a portable power bank to charge the console while you’re out and about, so you don’t have to hug a wall socket every time you fancy a race in Mario Kart.

 Anker is a reliable, if standard, power bank brand, and the PowerCore 10k is a solid all-rounder.
 The 10,000mAh battery will charge a Nintendo Switch nearly three times over, while the USB-A output and USB-C input ports mean you won’t need a special cable to connect it to your console or a wall when you want to recharge it.

 If you never want to worry about running out of charge again, look no further than the PowerCore 20k, packing 20,000mAh of charge.
-Bear in mind the extra weight, though – you’re going to have to carry these things around.
+Bear in mind the extra weight, though – you’re going to have to carry it around.

 Best Nintendo Switch screen protector 🔧